The Zen of Hosting: Part 12 - Server Naming

 - 01 = First Server

-However this is the only published naming standard I could find, so the naming for databases, ISA rules etc… have all been developed internally so I can’t disclose those.
+However, this is the only published naming standard I could find, so the naming for databases, ISA rules, etc. have all been developed internally—I can’t disclose those.

-This also brings to an end this series on HMC hosting, but fear not I have a quick 3 part mini-series on the top 3 tips I have for managing a HMC environment to keep busy with.
+This also brings to an end this series on HMC hosting.
+But fear not—I have a quick 3-part mini-series on the top 3 tips for managing a HMC environment to keep busy with.